 Security Infrastructure Analytics

-Security Infrastructure uses events and alerts generated by security solutions including firewalls, authentication systems, IDS/IPS, antivirus (AV), etc., to detect anomalous activity.
-Threat feeds including known blacklists, devices, threat actors, and malware information.
+Security infrastructure uses events and alerts generated by security solutions including firewalls, authentication systems, IDS/IPS, antivirus (AV), etc., to detect anomalous activity.
+Threat feeds includes known blacklists, devices, threat actors, and malware information.

 GRA can analyze and leverage network monitoring logs to look for malicious traffic based on unusual ports and protocols, bytes transferred, IP patterns, etc.